0xSero/partisia-docs/docs/newkeypair.md

 **The 1st set**  are Account keys of your PBC account, that you get through KYC the process:
 PrivateKey - This is the private key for your PBC account that holds the MPC Tokens that you are staking.
+When you use the wallet to send the Register Transaction, the transaction is signed with this key.
 Goes in config.json as "accountKey" unless you are operating a genesis node, then you put the private key referring to the account you have chosen to hold your stake as "accountKey".
 BlockchainAddress - This is the address associated with your PBC account.
 When you send the Register Transaction it is automatically registered as your "Identity" when you sign the transaction.

 **The 2nd set** are Network Keys for network identification: